davidlougheed/strkit/README.md

 interest, the following parameters may help increase expansion sensitivity, at the cost of computational performance or a potential bias towards heterozygous calls:

+* With a catalog of disease loci, make sure to encode all possible locus motifs of the same length via [IUPAC codes](https://www.bioinformatics.org/sms/iupac.html) in the catalog file.
 * Make sure to **NOT** enable `--force-gm-filter`, even if using lower-quality reads.
 Enabling this option can filter out artifact reads with false-positive expansion-like read counts, but it will also lower sensitivity for true expansions with low read support.
 * Enable `--realign`, *even* with lower-quality reads.
 Reads containing expansions can be soft-clipped by aligners like `minimap2`; the `--realign` flag can help recover these reads.
 * Tune `--gm-filter-expansion-ratio` to a slightly lower value, like `3.0`.
 This will keep larger alleles with low read